Mahe19sh/realtimeRecipeSharing_app/README.md

          - Navigate to frontend directory : 'cd recipe-app'
          - Install dependencies : 'npm install'
          - Run the react developent server : 'npm start'.

+### Contribution
+    Contributors are welcome! anyone can submit a pull requests with their unique improvements.